 Alternatively, engage in competitive city planning against challenging AI or local players.
-Take it in turns to place buildings in the same city and battle over the affection of your citizens!
+Please take it in turns to place buildings in the same city and battle over your citizens’ affection!

 3. Devil’s Attorney

-We absolutely would love giving a shoutout to Devil’s Attorney.
+We absolutely would love to give a shoutout to Devil’s Attorney.
 It’s a “fun and addictive turn-based strategy game” about the life of a morally compliant criminal defense attorney.
-Devil’s Attorney is a mobile-based strategy game that is developed by Swedish studio 1337 Game Design and originally released on October 11, 2012, for iOS.
+Devil’s Attorney is a mobile-based strategy game developed by Swedish studio 1337 Game Design and originally released on October 11, 2012, for iOS.
 It was later released for the Android platform on November 11, 2013, and BlackBerry 10 in the same year.

 Most Viral Apps : Dragon City Download For Free and Agario Google Play